 - Learning Outcomes

-- Critical understanding of the debates in contemporary theorising around gender, sexuality and nation
+- Gain critical understanding of the debates in contemporary theorising around gender, sexuality and nation

-- Confidence and experience in carrying out independent research in oral and written forms
+- Develop confidence and experience in carrying out independent research in oral and written forms

-- Preparation for further study and research in gender and sexuality
+- Be prepared for further study and research in gender and sexuality